-The site is fairly flat having slopes of 1-2% generally across the site.
+The site consists of 1-2% gradient across the site.
 The soils on the site are fairly equally divided as Live Oak Sandy Loam on the southerly one-half of the site and Gridley Taxadjunct on the north one-half of the site.
 The soils are classified as Prime Farmland if Irrigated and Farmland of Statewide Importance, respectively.
+These soils are recognized as important to maintaining agricultural opportunities; however, the City Council adopted the General Plan finding that there are no policies, actions or mitigation measures that can offset the loss of important farmland to avoid the impact; therefore, the City Council approved the General Plan update with findings of overriding consideration allowing the development of lands having these soil types.